 Bob

-Datapath VisionAV-HD – True HDMI 480i Passthrough!
+Datapath VisionAV-HD – True HDMI 480i Capture!

 The Datapath VisionAV-HD is a high-end PCI Express capture card, featuring two DVI-I ports that also support HDMI 1.3 via a cheap adapter or cable.
-It’s similar to the much-loved Vision E1s / E2s, with two very important enhancements: It captures HDMI audio via 44, 48 or 96k and it’s compatible with true 480i passthrough over HDMI.
+It’s similar to the much-loved Vision E1s / E2s, with two very important enhancements: It captures HDMI audio via 44, 48 or 96k and it’s compatible with true 480i capture over HDMI.
 That means you can use it both for lossless 1080p60 4:4:4 capture and lossless direct 480i capture.
-While the capture card is over $2k new, I’ve been able to find them for under $100 used.
+While this card is over $2k new, I’ve been able to find them for under $100 used.
 I know it’s annoying to have to hunt down used equipment, but this has now become my go-to capture device in my main PC rig.
 Tons more info after the links:

 The Seller I Used: https://ebay.us/RALESq